Andover Newton Seminary’s Name and Logo

 “Seminary” and “seminarian” are common parlance when compared with “theological school” and “theological school student.”
 How often has any one of us asked a question like: “Where did you go to seminary?” rather than, “Where did you go to theological school?”

 In a university setting like Yale, the word “school” means something specific.
 Schools are used to designate different areas of study (eg: School of Nursing, Forestry School, Divinity School, etc.).
-Reflecting poetically, “Andover Newton Theological School at Yale Divinity School” is redundant and awkward.
-This new name helps us distinguish between the Newton and New Haven campuses.
+Reflecting poetically, “Andover Newton Theological School at Yale Divinity School” is redundant.
+This name helps us distinguish between the Newton and New Haven campuses.
 It also has simple and elegant flow.

 Over the course of our history we have had many names.
 The “Andover” branch of our school, at its founding in 1807, was known as “Theological Institution in Phillips Academy.”
 When the school was separately incorporated, in 1907, we became, “Andover Theological Seminary.”